 However, you won’t have to spend every night in Destination (although you may find that is exactly what you want).
 There are plenty of regular and one-off gay club nights and events happening at any given time throughout the city, including the weekly GLAM every Thursday at Long Jing.
 It’s always a good idea to ask around about upcoming events at one of the low-key gay and gay-friendly bar scattered around the city.

 These include Jujiao Bar in the basement of the Golden Sun Commerical Hotel and MESH and the Opposite House Hotel, as well as Lantung Thai Bar & Bistro.
 These bars attract a mixed crowd but are ideal for a few cocktails and meeting local gay guys.
 Gay-owned shop POP-UP hosts regular events, including an LGBT Family night, and is a great place for a more laid-back, social experience.

-Play in Gay Beijing
+1st Night in Beijing

 Generally speaking, the gay Beijing sauna scene is so small and underground as to be quite hard to access for tourists.
 Saunas are often shutting down, changing names, or switching locations.
 To make things even more difficult, they are often found down nondescript alleyways or in basements of complex buildings with signs written in Mandarin or no sign at all.

 Gay Beijing saunas vary in quality and cleanliness, but generally are a far cry from the gleaming, modern saunas you can find in other major Asian and European hubs.
 The crowds tend to be local and of mixed ages, the most popular time being the weekend.

 Male-only massage parlors, on the other hand, are very popular and common, with many offering call-out services.
 Most of these are aimed at an affluent, professional crowd, offering a high-end spa experience.
 Good examples include gay-owned Beijing Power Spa and the gay-only Red Dragon SPA.